graphpql/graphpinator/docs/examples/Enum.md

-# Simple Enum
+# Enum

 This example serves as a simple tutorial on how to create a simple enum and its items.

 ## Introduction

-In this example, we define a simple schema with enum and execute one request on it.
+In this example, we define a simple schema with one enum and execute one request on it.
 You should be familiar with our previous HelloWorld example to understand the basics.

 ## Define our types